People that successfully gain muscle without gaining fat do two things very well:

 Dial in Your Diet to Allow for Muscle Growth

-Once you’re using an effective training program to grow muscle, then it’s up to the diet to allow for the growth to take place.
+Once you’re using an effective training program to grow muscle, then it’s up to your diet to allow the growth to take place.

 How Fast Can You Gain Muscle?

 The rate at which you can grow muscle differs depending on your training experience.
 And according to Lyle McDonald the maximum rate of muscle growth per year is this: